astr0n8t/nixos-gitops/README.md

 ### Mounting the disk image

-Now a cool part about this is that you can mount the disk image after you've built it.
-At that point you can add things to the system that maybe you don't want in your nix config or whatever you might want.
+Now you can technically mount the disk image after you've built it to add things to the system that maybe you don't want in your nix config or whatever you might want.

 Here's how:
 ```